Dassault Systèmes’ 3DEXPERIENCE Systems Traceability tool helps link heterogeneous systems together

 These systems allow users to view the underlying information and elements in the structure, which will be referenced during link creation and traceability analysis.
 The scope provides a centralized view and navigation on heterogeneous system engineering models from different authoring tools.
 If the tool is file based, then the user doesn’t require the application specific licenses to navigate and view the internal semantics of the models.

-As an example, here is a scope that has the system architecture defined in CATIA Magic, requirements and component functional & logical behavior defined in the 3DEXPERIENCE platform, and software requirements & models defined in Word and Simulink.
+The example below is a scope that has the system architecture defined in CATIA Magic, requirements and component functional & logical behavior defined in the 3DEXPERIENCE platform.
+Software requirements & models defined in Word and Simulink.